Neil Morecraft | About

 You know what I mean.

-Truth be told It was actually a colleague of mine that pointed out to me "you'll never earn any money working for someone else" that led me to finally make up my mind, hand in my resignation and go it alone.
-I later learnt that statement was a total and utter bullsh*t but it sounded about right at the time.
+Truth be told, it was actually a colleague who said, "You’ll never earn any real money working for someone else," that finally convinced me to hand in my resignation and go it alone.
+I later learned that statement was total bullsh*t, but at the time, it sounded about right.

-Little did I know it would go on to shape the next 20+ years of my life.
+Little did I know that decision would shape the next 20 years of my life.

-I founded Futurcom (my 1st business) with £50k of my own money and set about becoming a trusted ICT solutions provider specialising in mid-market, multi-site technology solutions.
-I quickly grew sales from zero to £1.4m before successfully exiting the business through a trade sale.
+I founded Futurcom, my first business, with £50k of my own money and set out to become a trusted ICT solutions provider, specialising in mid-market, multi-site technology solutions.
+I quickly grew sales from zero to £1.4 million before successfully exiting the business through a trade sale.

-I certainly didn't know much about running a business, or different asset classes and investment vehicles but thankfully I knew that every businesses needed to communicate, which quickly led me to think BIGGER, after-all this was the time of dot-com boom!
+But I was young, and I didn’t know much about running a business, different asset classes, or investment vehicles but what I did know was that every business needed to communicate, which led me to think BIGGER.
+After all, this was the dot-com boom!

-So, having been approached by PwC to pitch my 2nd business to a group of investors, I headed off to The Strand to pitch FOCAS (Free Online Communications Advisory Service) in an attempt to raise....
+I headed to The Strand to pitch FOCAS (Free Online Communications Advisory Service) in an attempt to raise—wait for it—two hundred and fifty thousand pounds!

 Doh!

-Not knowing a thing about venture capital needless to say I didn't get the money.
-They politely told me I should've asked for £5m or £10m and had I have done they'd have signed me a check there and then and we'd have been off to the races.
+Not knowing a thing about venture capital, I didn’t get the money.
+They politely told me I should have asked for £5 million or £10 million, and had I done that, they would’ve signed me a cheque on the spot, and we’d have been off to the races.

 Mind blown!

-£5m -£10m, for a teeny tiny piece of my little ol' business, WTF just happened?
+£5-10 million, for a teeny tiny piece of my little ol’ business?

-I couldn't comprehend it.
-I left that day, feeling somewhat bewildered and deflated, with a book the size of the bible on "Knowing your IP (Intellectual Property)" and off I went back to my life to try and wrap my head around it all.
+I couldn’t comprehend it.
+I left that day feeling somewhat bewildered and deflated, with a book the size of the Bible on “Knowing your IP (Intellectual Property),” and I went back to my life to try to wrap my head around it all.

 I struggled, a lot.

-But like I said, I was young, I thought I knew it all and I figured I was already pretty well off.
+But like I said, I was young and thought I knew it all.

-Well that was 2002 and we're now in 2024 so if you're really that interested you can read up on what happened over the next 20 years on my LinkedIn profile but to cut a long story short that one question that I was asked as I stood in front of my peers, namely "what is it that you really want" stuck with me, led me to question everything I knew, everything I had, everything I didn't have and ultimately went on to shape my future in unimaginable ways.
+That was 2002, and here we are in 2024.
+If you’re really interested, you can check out what happened over the next 20 years on my LinkedIn profile.
+To cut a long story short, one question that was asked as I stood in front of those investors—"What is it that you really want?"—stuck with me.
+It made me question everything: what I had, what I didn’t have, and what I truly wanted.
+That one question ultimately shaped my future in ways I could never have imagined.

 So, what would you do if money we're no object?